moechofe/lowresrmx/asset.dev/manual.md

 The return location is store in a stack allow user to jump to a sub-routine and return from it.

-> A good habit is to always have one `RETURN` for each `GOSUB`.
+> Best practice: always have one `RETURN` for each `GOSUB`.

 A common usage of sub-routine is to reuse a piece of code multiple times instead of rewrite it again.

-> User should probably put all the sub-routine in one place near the end of the program to enshure they are not executed when not wanted.
+> Users SHOULD place all sub-routines in one place near the end of the program to ensure they are not executed unintentionally.

 Real example.
 A score is incremented using time and tap: